-(3) Validate Variable:
+(3) Variable Range:

-This option is available for data windows only.
-Select a validate variable and specify a start value v_0 , the interval step dv, the number of frames n to be produced and the interval type.
-ODV will then construct n intervals for the validate variable and use the respective start and end values for the Sample Selection Criteria>Range selection criteria of the chosen variable.
+This option is available for non-isosurface data windows only.
+Select a validate variable and specify a start value $v_0$ , the interval step vStep, the interval width vWidth, the number of frames n to be produced and the interval type.
+ODV will then construct n intervals for the validate variable and use the respective start and end values for the Sample Selection Criteria > Range selection criteria of the chosen variable.